ajpiter/RProTips/BuildModels/Clustering/README.md

+# Clustering

+The goal of clustering is to segment observations into similar groups based on the observed variables;

 ## Types of Clustering

-- Hierarchical Clustering: Agglomerative clustering (sequential merge)--useful when a goal is to arrange the clusters into a natural hierarchy.
-- Non: Hierarchical Clustering:
--   K Means Clustering:
+- **K Means Clustering:**